adey/bangali/README.md

 - <h5>Checking:</h5><p>Occupied state is used for transition between states and not user controlled.
 For example, when moving from Occupied to Vacant occupancy state the room will transition to Checking state.
 While the app does not allow creating rules for checking state there is some settings available to control dimming of the lights when in Checking state.</p>
 - <h5>Locked:</h5><p>Locked state disables all automations for the room and allows you to control lights and other devices in the room either manually or some other way.</p>

-The states 'locked', 'reserved' and 'kaput' are effectively all similar in that they all disable automation.
-Since there is no real difference in automation between these states instead of names, there is some sensors allowed to set / unset rooms to / from Locked state but no other automation beyond that for these occupancy states.
+The states 'locked', 'reserved', 'kaput' and 'donotdisturb' are effectively all similar in that they all disable automation.
+That being the case there is some sensors allowed to set / unset rooms to / from Locked state but no other automation beyond that for these occupancy states.

 Here is a quick description of the various top level settings and how the app works.
 At the heart of the app is the concept of room states and rules to automate devices based on these room's states and other sensor inputs.
 (In the following description when I talk about sensors it refers to devices that have attributes which are used to drive decisions in the room's rules.)